iliakplv/overflow/README.md

 2. Generate schema and preprocess the data by running `python data.py`

 3. Train and evaluate the model by running `python model.py`

+## To-do

+- Reframe the classification problem (current set of features don't seem to predict the current target)

+- Use TFDV for the data split (train/eval/test)